What roles does physical activity play following the death of a parent as a young person? a qualitative investigation

 1471-2458Sponsors

 AC secured funding (ISPAR2016) from the Institute for Sport and Physical Activity Research (ISPAR), University of Bedfordshire, which provided a fee-funded PhD bursary to JW under the supervision of AC and JKZ-F with NH and GWS as external advisors.
-All related costs were funded by ISPAR.Collections
+All related costs were funded by ISPAR.ae974a485f413a2113503eed53cd6c53

 The following license files are associated with this item: